Ari-S-123/dbd-final-project/README.md

    any number of drivers.

 2. Constructor: A real or fictional F1 team that has one or multiple drivers under contract, and can be related to many fantasy teams.
-Shares a many-to-one relationship with constructors and a many-to-many relationship with fantasy teams.
+Shares a one-to-many relationship with drivers and a one-to-many relationship with fantasy teams.
 They have a name, color, nationality, value, and any number of drivers.

 3. Driver: Athletes who are under contract by a constructor but have no restrictions as to which or how many fantasy teams they can be a part of.
-Shares a one-to-many relationship with fantasy teams and drivers.
+Shares a many-to-one relationship with constructors and many-to-many relationship with fantasy teams.
 They have a name, nationality, value, are part of only one constructor, and part of any number of fantasy teams.

 ## Team Member(s):